SayakaT-tky/Getting_and_Cleaning_Data_CourseProject_drafting/Codebook.md

 ### Measurement variables
 All values for the measured variables are numeric, floating-point number.
 The variables are categorized into two types, time domain signals and frequency domain signals.
 #### 1. Time domain signals
-Time domain signals were captured with the accelerometers and gyroscopes and recorded as 3-axial raw signals.
+Time domain signals were captured with the accelerometers and gyroscopes and recorded as 3-axial raw signals (represented with 'X','Y', and 'Z' at the end of variable names).
 Variables of time domain signals have prefix 'TimeDomain' in its variable names.
 * `Acc`: Signals captured with the accelerometers
 * `Gyro`: Signals captured with the gyroscopes
 * `Body`: The body acceleration signals separated with a low pass Butterworth filter from the original acceleration signals
 * `Gravity`: The gravity acceleration signals separated with a low pass Butterworth filter from the original acceleration signals
-* `Jerk`: the body linear acceleration and angular velocity were derived in time to obtain Jerk signals
+* `Jerk`: Jerk signals obtained from the body linear acceleration and angular velocity which were derived in time
-* `Magnitude`: the magnitude of these three-dimensional signals were calculated using the Euclidean norm
+* `Magnitude`: The magnitude of the three-dimensional signals, which were calculated using the Euclidean norm
 * `Mean`:
-* `StD`:
+* `Std`:

 #### 2. Frequency domain signals
 Frequency domain signals were calculated with Fast Fourier Transform (FFT) being applied to some of the time domain signal measurements.
 These are indicated in its variable name with prefix 'FrequencyDomain'.
+The rest of the

 =================